Villas in Sicily near Tindari >>

 The tongue of sand

-Way below the archeological site and the Sanctuary is the extraordinary "linguetta di sabbia", a sandbank stretching 1.5km into the sea, defiantly resisting the destructive, relentless raids of the Tyrrhenian.
+Way below the archaeological site and the Sanctuary is the extraordinary "linguetta di sabbia", a sandbank stretching 1.5km into the sea, defiantly resisting the destructive, relentless raids of the Tyrrhenian.
 Clearly visible on satellite photos, the "tongue" is raised about 4 metres above sea-level in its highest points and creates a kind of lagoon on its land side.
 Several small lakes dot the surface and provide an ideal home for a large variety of flora and fauna (indeed it is now a nature reserve).
 All in all, somewhere we strongly recommend you to visit, whether it be for a swim or just an excellent walk.

 Villas in Sicily near Tindari >>